s3unha/s3unha.github.io/_posts/2024-01-08-leaving-busyness.md

 Her name is Busyness.

 She was always in my life.
-She even got my my parents to fall in love with her.
+She even got my parents to fall in love with her.
 Actions speak louder than words--they will never admit this, but she was more important than anyone in our family.
 My parents had never a dull moment under her charm.
 To witness your parents spend prolonged time with an outsider over you doesn't just hurt--it festers.
 I learned to look the other way and told myself this is how all relationships must be.

 Now that I'm walking away from this toxic relationship, I see Busyness wasn't always this way.
 She used to be Work.